-Targets improving foundational language skills that may cause the learning difficulty, e.g. phonological processing/decoding, the current areas of specialization are:
+Targets improving foundational language skills that may cause learning difficulties, e.g. phonological processing and sounding out words (decoding) progblems.
+The current areas of specialization are:

-OT provides specific instructive therapy that can assist clients in overcoming sensory processing difficulties, these occur in approximately 50% of the clients and may be one or a combination of the following:
+OT provides specific instructive therapy that can assist clients in overcoming sensory processing difficulties.
+These sensory processing difficulties occur in approximately 50% of the clients and may be one or a combination of the following: